 Gonorrhea, Primary Infection

-Infection with the bacterium Neisseria gonorrhea is commonly called gonorrhea or “the clap.”
-Gonorrhea is a contagious sexually transmitted disease spread by unprotected oral, vaginal, and anal sex.
+Gonorrhea is a sexually transmitted infection (STI) caused by the bacterium Neisseria gonorrhea.
+It is a contagious infection spread by unprotected oral, vaginal, or anal sex with an infected partner.
 The bacterium can live in the mouth, semen, or vaginal fluids of infected persons.
-It is possible to be infected without symptoms and continue to spread the disease.
+It is possible to be infected and not have symptoms but still spread the infection to others.

 Who's At Risk?